commerce-docs/magento2-functional-testing-framework-public/docs/test-prep.md

+---
-# Preparing a test for MFTF
+title: "Preparing a test for MFTF"
+---

 This tutorial demonstrates the process of converting a raw functional test into a properly abstracted test file, ready for publishing.